A Comprehensive Test for Identifying Functional Nutritional Deficiencies and Insufficiencies

 - Nutrient Elements are direct measurements of copper and zinc (plasma), magnesium and potassium (RBC), and manganese and selenium (whole blood)

-- Toxic Elements (whole blood) indicate exposure to lead, mercury, arsenic, cadmium or tin within approximately a 90-120 day timeframe
+- Toxic Elements (whole blood) indicate exposure to lead, mercury, arsenic, or cadmium within approximately a 90-120 day timeframe

-- Add-on SNPs (buccal swab) include MTHFR, COMT, TNF-a, and APOE
+- Add-on Genomic SNPs (buccal swab) include MTHFR, COMT, TNF-a, and APOE

 What is the difference between plasma and urine amino acids?

 Certain amino acids are measurable in blood versus urine and sample type selection depends on the clinical concern.
-The key differences between plasma and urine amino acids are summarized below.22,23
+The key differences between plasma and urine amino acids are summarized below.21,22

 |Plasma Amino Acids (Fasting)